mr-mpn/Python-Weather-GUI/README.md

-Here is a step by step guide on how this application works:
+Here is a step-by-step guide on how this application works:

 1- Obtain all the information about the user with the means of the IP Address:

-To do so we use an HTTP Get Request on the ipinfo.io ,
+To do so we use an HTTP Get Request on the ipinfo.io,

 Here is an example of the info reported by https://ipinfo.io